lumbrjx/ebpf-NTA/README.md

 - Packet Inspection: Analyze incoming and outgoing packets on a specific network interface.
 - Real-Time Logging: Use bpf_printk to log packet details directly from the kernel.
+- User-Space Control with Go: A Go program is provided for interacting with the eBPF program in user space, offering an easy and flexible way to control and retrieve data from the eBPF program.
 - Easy Setup: Automated setup and cleanup using a Makefile.

 ## Getting Started